Estimating the Number of States via the Rodeo Algorithm for Quantum Computation: The Score Average of the Rodeo Algorithm

 \section{The Score Average of the Rodeo Algorithm}

-To derive a theoretical behavior for the Score Average (SA) of the rodeo algorithm, defined as the average of measurements on the ancillary qubits in the final step of the algorithm, we first introduce the bull operator\footnotemark{} and the rider state.
+To derive a theoretical behavior for the Score Average (SA) of the rodeo algorithm, defined as the average of measurements on the ancillary qubits in the final step of the algorithm, we first introduce the bull operator\footnote{The choice of naming the operator after bull, rather than horse, is attributed to the fact that the former exhibits twisting side-to-side movements, better resembling the rotation of ancillary qubits in the $xy$-plane, in contrast to the up-and-down jumping characteristic of the latter.} and the rider state.
 The bull operator is defined as the controlled time evolution followed by the phase shift operator, while the rider state is a combined state of the ancillary and the system's qubits, see Fig.~\ref{fig:circuit}.

 In a generalized approach, we consider the system described by a rank-$M$ state denoted as $\ket{\psi_I}$.
 This state is a speculation for the eigenstate of the Hamiltonian, $\mathcal{H}$.
 Additionally, we also consider that the algorithm is executed by using $N$ ancillary qubits.
 These ancillary qubits are initially prepared in the state $\ket{1}$.
 Therefore, initially, the rider state can be expressed as: